 - The Doctor Blake Mysteries: An exhibition boxing match turns sour when one of the boxers is seemingly beaten to death in front of hundreds of witnesses in "A Lethal Combination".
 Blake must determine the cause of death.
 Lucien's training as a boxer is touched on, as Jean asks him if he is tempted to pull the gloves on again.

 - As mentioned in the intro quote, the third season Due South episode "Mountie and Soul" focused on boxing.
 Detective Stanley Ray Kowalski is identified as not only a boxing fan, but also a layman coach for a young boxer implicated in a fellow boxer's death.

 - The first season episode "Diefenbaker's Day Off" also featured boxing, since Fraser and Ray Vecchio help a former boxer.

 - Ellery Queen: "The Adventure of the Sunday Punch".
 During a practice bout, a lucky shot knocks champion boxer Kid Hogan unconscious.
 He revives enough to sip some water from his manager's "swill bottle," then falls comatose and is soon pronounced dead.
 An autopsy reveals he was poisoned, and the "swill bottle" was loaded with poison.

 - Family Matters: In the episode "Requiem for an Urkel," the series' main protagonist Steve Urkel (a nerdy, 98-pound weakling) has problems with a bully and the two get into a scuffle at school, a teacher has the two settle their differences in the ring.
-Naturally, the underdog (Urkel) eventually wins after holding his own ... and others who were threatened by the bully declare their intent to fight the bully after he finishes off Urkel, causing him to run off.
+Urkel winds up receiving a beat down but the others who were threatened by the bully declare their intent to fight the bully after he finishes off Urkel, causing him to run off.